People of Silver & Salt - Orphan Wisdom School

 Presented by: Stephen Jenkinson

 Contemplate the deep poverties and profound possibilities of our time and re-establish the grief and love soaked ties to life, home and village.
-This is a two-year project of personal ancestral learning and cultural redemption for those who intend to leave a better day for those to come.
+This is the final session of a two-year project of personal ancestral learning and cultural redemption for those who intend to leave a better day for those to come.
 It is a school that requires no previous experience with living people, dying people or dead people – though you do have experience with all of them – and no particular employment, religion, educational standard or way of life.
 It is open to every shape, persuasion, style, language and hue of person with a heart inclined for opening and learning.
 Each of us deserve the chance to learn something deep, alive, human, urgent and mandatory.
 This is at the heart of the Orphan Wisdom School.

 Stephen Jenkinson, MTS, MSW, Spiritual Activist, Teacher, Author, Storyteller, Ceremonialist, Farmer

 Stephen Jenkinson has Master’s degrees from Harvard University (Theology) and the University of Toronto (Social Work).